harsha-yadlapati/urlLookUp/README.md

 ### Disclaimer !!!!
 !!!!
-This code works but it is not suitable for production in current form, I created this just for knowledge purpose.
+This code works but it is not suitable for production in current form, I have created this just for knowledge purpose.
+If any one is intrested in this code kindly reachout to me we can work together to make it better :smile:

 ### Problem Statement
 Sample webservice to check if given url is malware or not.

-#### FrameWork used
+### FrameWork used

 **Chalice** : https://aws.github.io/chalice/quickstart.html

 * Chalice is an AWS opensource framework to create python serverless apps.
-It automatically created Lambda, API Gateway and related IAM Roles , all you need to do is use the command ***"chalice deploy"*** :)
+It automatically created Lambda, API Gateway and related IAM Roles , all you need to do is use the command ***"chalice deploy"*** :smile:
 * Most of the modules available is chalice are similar to Flask

-#### How to access service works?
+### How to access service works?

 When some one makes a **GET request** to this service, it will check if the domain in URL (which is passed as query parameter) , can be allowed to make a http connection or not.

-Eg : https://ciq51uqa3d.execute-api.us-east-2.amazonaws.com/api/urlLookUp?url=http://www.google.com/news  --> when you try to access this link, it will tell us if www.google.com is malware or not ( I simply made www.google.com as malware :)
+Eg : https://ciq51uqa3d.execute-api.us-east-2.amazonaws.com/api/urlLookUp?url=http://www.google.com/news  --> when you try to access this link, it will tell us if www.google.com is malware or not ( I simply made www.google.com as malware :smile:

-#### How data is arranged in DynamoDB
+### How data is arranged in DynamoDB
 In DDB table, there is only 1 column and it contains rows of domain names.
 So this service checks if the domain name exists in this table,  if it exists it will return "Deny" else service will consider this domain can be allowed to make http connection.

-#### Something about security
+### Something about security
 * Read access is provided to DDB, so if you have this link "https://ciq51uqa3d.execute-api.us-east-2.amazonaws.com/api/urlLookUp?url=<add url you want to check>" you can replace url value and test if urls domain is allowed or denied based on ddb info
 * When you access this link, API Gateway will automatically assume the role whcich has read access to DDB
 * We can setup more granular level security, but as it is sample app I didn't consider much

-#### Testing:
+### Testing

-This lambda will be avilable till end of NOV 2020, can try below examples :)   (!!!! allow or deny is just based on what I set in DDb , noboday want to deny google.co.in :))
+This lambda will be avilable till end of NOV 2020, can try below examples :smile:   (!!!! allow or deny is just based on what I set in DDb , noboday want to deny google.co.in :smile: )

 * https://ciq51uqa3d.execute-api.us-east-2.amazonaws.com/api/urlLookUp?url=http://www.google.com/news --> the response will be Allowed
 * https://ciq51uqa3d.execute-api.us-east-2.amazonaws.com/api/urlLookUp?url=http://www.google.co.in/news --> the response will be Denied